Galacsh/obsidian-reading-view-enhancer/README.md

 ## Known Issues

-- [ ] **Lazy loaded collapse indicators - not selectable**
+- [ ] **Dynamically loaded collapse indicators - not selectable**

-Looks like reading view uses some kind of lazy loading.
+Looks like reading view uses some kind of dynamic loading.
 I update the list of **"selectable" collapse indicators** whenever there is a change in DOM.
-So if some collapse indicators are removed from the DOM by lazy loading, it means that they are not selectable anymore.
+So if some collapse indicators are removed from the DOM by dynamic loading, it means that they are not selectable anymore.

 - [ ] Invisible, but selectable metadata(frontmatter)